= = = = =

 Members from faculties, independent researchers and graduate students (PhD) are invited to submit an abstract of no more than 500 words together with a brief biography and a list of publications to firstname.lastname@example.org, with as an e9mail title ‘The Door of the Sanctuary’.

 Closing date: October 15th 2014.
 Notification of acceptance will be sent by November 15th, 2014.

 Medieval Greek Summer Session at the Gennadius Library, Summer 2015, The American School of Classical Studies at Athens

 Deadline: January 15

-The award will be announced by March 15.
+The selection results will be announced March 15.